NGWPC/autoeval-jobs/interfaces/job_conventions.md

 ## Input and outputs
 All data inputs and outputs from containers should be written to and read from files.
-IO should always use the python [smart_open library](https://pypi.org/project/smart-open/)
+All non-geospatial IO should always use the python [fsspec library](https://filesystem-spec.readthedocs.io/en/latest/) to read and write a jobs terminal inputs and outputs.
+For geospatial data, IO will sometimes use GDAL's drivers instead of fsspec to flexibly write to either local or cloud storage because many geospatial libraries can use these drivers when reading and writing to the cloud.

 ## Entrypoint script arguments